by Carlos Tkacz

 There are a ton of wonderful things to do in the country, and in no way will this be an exhaustive list:

-– Cape Town: this beautiful city is undoubtedly worth checking out.
+- Cape Town: this beautiful city is certainly worth checking out.
 There is a ton to do, and it is pretty easy to find good AirBnbs in any part of town.
 Here are some highlights (any of these can be researched online for more specific beta):

-– Penguin Beach: personally, I think penguins are gross, but they are cute, and people love them.
+- Penguin Beach: personally, I think penguins are gross, but they are cute and people love them.
 It certainly is entertaining to watch them waddle around freely, and the beach itself is beautiful.

-– The District Six Museum: a sobering look at the effects of apartheid on the people of South Africa
+- The District Six Museum: a sobering look at the effects of apartheid on the people of South Africa.

-– The Waterfront: shopping and restaurants
+- The Waterfront: shopping and restaurants.

 - There is so much more!
 Ask the locals and explore!

-– Buffelsfontein Game & Nature Reserve: South Africa is well known for its safari parks and game reserves, many of which are pretty far from the Rocklands.
-Buffelsfontein is a small affordable reserve, close by, has reasonable accommodations and a tasty restaurant, and some amazing animals.
+reserves, many of which are pretty far from the Rocklands.
+Buffelsfontein is a small reserve that is affordable, close by, has good accommodations and a tasty restaurant, and some amazing animals.
 A plus is that most of the animals are rescues!

 Suggested Reading